mgrechanik/aco-workshop-for-tsp/README.md

 ## Installing ang running on OpenServer <span id="openserver"></span>

 If you are not familiar with Docker, you can run it on any webserver with PHP (version >= 8.0 ) and Composer.
-Because application is just PHP app on Yii2 framework.
+Because the application is just a PHP app on Yii2 framework.

-For example I will show you how to install and run it on [OpenServer](https://ospanel.io/)
+For example, I will show you how to install and run it on [OpenServer](https://ospanel.io/)

 1) Download and install OpenServer, I have it installed in D:\OpenServer